pfsense/docs/source/vpn/openvpn/connecting-openvpn-sites-with-conflicting-ip-subnets.rst

 means that some things simply will not work, see notes below.

 This is not the only way to do this.
-I have chosen to make the remote sites (Sites 1-3) run the “server” and run the “client” at Site 0.
+I have chosen to make the remote sites (Sites 1-3) run the "server" and run the "client" at Site 0.
 You can do it the other way around.

 Preliminary